rdpackages/rdrobust/README.md

 # RDROBUST

 The **rdrobust** package provides <font face="courier new, monospace">Stata</font> and <font face="courier new, monospace">R</font> implementations of statistical inference and graphical procedures for Regression Discontinuity designs employing local polynomial and partitioning methods.
-It provides point estimators, confidence intervals estimators, bandwidth selectors, automatic RD plots, and other related features.
+It provides point estimators, confidence intervals estimators, bandwidth selectors, automatic RD plots, and many other features.

 This work was supported in part by the National Science Foundation through grants <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1357561" target="_blank">SES-1357561</a>, <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1459931" target="_blank">SES-1459931</a>, and <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1947805" target="_blank">SES-1947805</a>.